Core3Project/Core3/README.md

 <br>
 Everything marked as an X is a planned feature.
 Other unique features are planned.

+# Requirements

+- Platform: Linux, Windows, MAC
+- PHP = 5.5.1
+- MySQL = 5.5.0
+- Apache HTTP server

 # Running the CMS
 Because Core 3 CMS is in development, ther are no current scripts to ease installation and deplyment of Core 3 CMS.

+# Reporting issues

+Issues can be reported via the [Github Issue Tracker](https://github.com/Core3Project/Core3-CMS/issues).

+Please take the time to review existing issues before submitting your own to prevent duplicates.

+In addition, thoroughly read through the [Issue Tracker Guide](https://github.com/Core3Project/Core3-CMS/issues/2) to ensure your report contains the required information.
+Incorrect or poorly formed reports are wasteful and are subject to deletion.

+# Submitting fixes

+Fixes are submitted as pull requests via Github.

+# Copyright

+License: GPL 2.0